telerik/report-server-docs/data-alerts-management.md

-The **Data Alerts** view is a centralized place from which you can manage data alerts, review the created documents and manage subscribers.
+The **Data Alerts** view is the place from which you can manage data alerts, review the alerts' execution and manage subscribers.

 Data Alerts
 ----------

 The **Data Alerts** view allows you to create, modify and delete data alerts.
-The data alert is run at the scheduled time, the alert rule is checked and if it succeeds a document is generated.
-The created documents are stored in the Report Server's storage and can be sent as email attachments to different subscribers.
+A Data Alert is a task which runs at a scheduled time and checks whether a specific data conditions are met.
+If the data conditions are met a report document is generated and sent to the alert's subscribers.
 A data alert can be run only once or on a recurrent basis, for example: daily, weekly, monthly or yearly.
-Within the recurrence rule, you set the intervals and range for how often a report execution is to occur.
+Within the recurrence rule, you set the intervals and range for how often a data alert is to be run.

 A data alert has the following settings: